jboss-developer/jboss-sandbox-quickstarts/kitchensink-angularjs-topcoat/README.md

         mvn clean test -Parq-jbossas-remote

-Run the Quickstart in JBoss Developer Studio or Eclipse
+Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------

-You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JDBS.md)
+You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
+For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

 Debug the Application
 ------------------------------------

-If you want to debug the source code or look at the Javadocs of any library in the project, run either of the following commands to pull them into your local repository.
-The IDE should then detect them.
+If you want to debug the source code of any library in the project, run the following command to pull the source into your local repository.
+The IDE should then detect it.

     mvn dependency:sources
-    mvn dependency:resolve -Dclassifier=javadoc

 Build and Deploy the Quickstart - to OpenShift
 -------------------------

 ### Create an OpenShift Express Account and Domain

 If you do not yet have an OpenShift account and domain, [Sign in to OpenShift](https://openshift.redhat.com/app/login) to create the account and domain.
-[Get Started with OpenShift](https://www.openshift.com/get-started) will show you how to install the OpenShift Express command line interface.
+[Get Started with OpenShift](https://openshift.redhat.com/app/getting_started) will show you how to install the OpenShift Express command line interface.

 ### Create the OpenShift Application

 Note that we use the `jboss-as-quickstart@jboss.org` user for these examples.
 You need to substitute it with your own user name.